clojure-emacs/clj-refactor.el/README.md

 This is it so far:

  - `rf`: rename file, update ns-declaration, and then query-replace new ns in project.
- - `ar`: add :require to namespace declaration
+ - `ar`: add :require to namespace declaration, then jump back
- - `au`: add :use to namespace declaration
+ - `au`: add :use to namespace declaration, then jump back
- - `ai`: add :import to namespace declaration
+ - `ai`: add :import to namespace declaration, then jump back

 Combine with your keybinding prefix/modifier.

+## Automatic insertion of namespace declaration

+When you open a blank `.clj`-file, clj-refactor inserts the namespace declaration for you.

+It will also add the relevant `:use` clauses in test files, normally using `clojure.test`, but if you're depending on midje in your `project.clj` it uses that instead.

+Like clojure-mode, clj-refactor presumes that you are postfixing your test files with `_test`.

+Prefer to insert your own ns-declarations?
+Then:

+    (setq clj-add-ns-to-blank-clj-files nil)

 ## License